7AV/ftLib/README.md

 # myLib

-## Re-coding some of a C library functions:
+## Recoding of some functions of some C libraries:

 * memset
 * bzero